matthewflegg/sfml-template/README.md

      $root/$src/enemy.cc"
 ```

 You shouldn't include any header files in the script.
-For more information, read the comments in the, these outline the steps to compile the project.
+For more information, read the comments, these outline the steps to compile the project.

 #### SFML Headers (Optional)
 You can remove any SFML headers that you haven't included.
 For instance, let's remove `SFML/Network.hpp`: